Cotecna-Inspection/cotecna-material/README.md

 # Cotecna Material

-This project contains the Cotecna Material (cm) library, forked from [Nerero Material](https://github.com/nereolopez/nereo-material) (nm) library, which aims to provide additional Material Design components that are not availble in Angular Material, at least, at the time of their creation.
+This project contains the Cotecna Material (cm) library, forked from [Nereo Material](https://github.com/nereolopez/nereo-material) (nm) library, which aims to provide additional Material Design components that are not availble in Angular Material, at least, at the time of their creation.

 ## Local Development